jj-ian/1000Artists/README.md

 Additionally, I made a first pass through the input and threw out any artists that occur fewer than 50 times, because they cannot possibly belong to any pairs in the solution.

-# TO COMPILE AND RUN
+# To Compile and Run

 Note: You must have Python and the csv, numpy, and scipy.sparse libraries.
 You may have to change the first line of the scripts to wherever your Python is located.
 Mine was in #!/usr/bin/python.